Offline detection of change-points in the mean for stationary graph signals: Change-point detection for a stream of graph signals

-\inlinetitle{Choosing the right constants $\lambda$, $c_1$, $c_2$}{.} Even if \Problem{eq:Change-point_detection_problem} is easy to solve, it requires to set the $\lambda_{l}$ parameter, related with the sparsity of the graph signals, and a penalization term $pen(d)$ that would allow us to infer the number of change-points.
-This problem is not trivial since the number of possible solutions depends on the time-horizon $T$ and the number of nodes $p$; this feature hinder an asymptotic analysis.
-We require penalization terms that have good performance in practice and depend on $p$ and $T$.
-Following the model selection approach, we can obtain an oracle type inequality for the estimators $\hat{\tau}(\hat{d})$ and $\cpmu(\hat{d})$.
-Nevertheless such analysis allows us to only infer the shape of $pen(d)$ depending of unknown constants $c_1$, $c_2$ and a lower bound for $\lambda$.
-These elements are not enough to use the method in practice, therefore we propose the alternative \Alg{alg:modelselectionchangepointdetector}, which is further detailed in \Sec{sec:Model_selection}.
+Even though \Problem{eq:Change-point_detection_problem} is computationally easy to solve, it still requires to set the $\lambda_{l}$ parameter, related with the sparsity of the graph signals, and a penalization term $pen(d)$ that would allow us to infer the number of change-points.
+This problem is not trivial since the number of possible solutions depends on the time-horizon $T$ and the number of nodes $p$; this feature hinders an asymptotic analysis.
+Following the model selection approach, we can obtain an oracle-type inequality for the estimators $\hat{\tau}(\hat{d})$ and $\cpmu(\hat{d})$.
+Nevertheless such analysis allows us to only infer the shape of $pen(d)$ depending on the unknown constants $c_1$, $c_2$ and a lower bound for $\lambda_{l}$.
+In model selection, it is common to infer the penalization parameters by the slope heuristics: an approach that is based on the idea that the minimum amount of penalization before overfitting can be observed, this is called \emph{minimal penalty} \cite{Baudry2010,Arlot2019_b}.
+Unfortunately, in our context it is not trivial to define the minimal penalty, hence we propose the VSGS change-point detector.

+\inlinetitle{Variable Selection-based GS change-point detector (VSGS)}{.} The idea of the detector (\Alg{alg:modelselectionchangepointdetector}) is to estimate the parameter $\lambda$ from a grid of candidates $\Lambda$, and the equivalents of the penalization constants $c_1$ and $c_2$ via the slope heuristic.
+To this end it defines the auxiliary optimization \Problem{Eq:optimization_problem_2} made of three terms: the first one aims to reduce the LSE, the second encourages sparse solutions based on the elements of $\Lambda$, the third one aims to determine the right number of change-points.
+We denote by $\LSEd$, $\LSEtau$, and $\LSEmu$ the solutions to this auxiliary problem: